 One of the questions I ask in my Relationship Questionnaire is for you to look at your values.

 Effort Love and romance takes consistent daily effort.
-Love is like a plant it cannot just be left on a shelf unattended.
+Love is like a plant, it cannot just be left on a shelf unattended, it needs to be nurtured.
 So many couples put no effort at all into their relationships and wonder why they fall apart.
 Love is a verb, and is shown in our daily actions towards each other.
 It has been shown by long term research in America that couples that remain happy in the long term are the ones that repeated turn towards one another rather than away.
 They answer and listen when spoken to, they remain interested in their partner, they keep fun and adventure alive, they make time for one another, they create plans together, they share their hopes, dreams and thoughts together.
-Turning away however creates disconnection and loneliness.
+Turning away creates disconnection and loneliness.
 It can be seen in couples that have stopped listening or responding when their partner speaks, they have stopped taking an interest, they have stopped having fun, taking time, laughing.
 Effort is the birthplace of success in any endeavour.

 Date Nights Make time for your relationship, spend quality time away from your work and children, this can be as simple as going for a walk, playing a sport together, going to watch a film or for a meal.
 Quality alone time is crucial to stay in tune with one another.
 Take it in turns to decide what you do and where you go, surprise each other and most importantly, make it fun.